mongodb/mongodb-kubernetes-operator/.github/ISSUE_TEMPLATE/bug_report.md

 If possible, please include:
  - The operator logs
- - Below we are assuming your replicasets database pods is named `mongo`.
+ - Below we assume that your replicaset database pods are named `mongo-<>`.
 For instance:
 ```
 ❯ k get pods
 NAME      READY   STATUS    RESTARTS   AGE